Godis715/Core-Sample-Analysis/documentation/mainServiceAPI.md

 ---
 ### (GET) core_sample/

-  - **returns**: array of { csId: string, csName: string, date: date-string, status: string }.
+  - **returns**: array of { csId: string, csName: string, date: date-string, status: string, author: string }.
 Status could be one of “analysed, inProcess, notAnalysed, error”.
 Returns only that core samples, which was uploaded by user.
 ---
 ### (GET) core_sample/{csId}

-  - **returns**: if csId is valid, returns { csName: string, date: date-string, status: string }. **status** could be one of “analysed, inProcess, notAnalysed, error”.
+  - **returns**: if csId is valid, returns { csName: string, date: date-string, status: string, author: string }. **status** could be one of “analysed, inProcess, notAnalysed, error”.

     + **404**: core sample not found.
 ---